- a Track Control Panel with Audio Track Dropdown Menu for changing View Mode and audio properties of that individual track

 Track Control Panel

-- Clicking selects all this track's audio, deselecting all other tracks.
+- Clicking the selects all this track's audio, deselecting all other tracks. button

-- Holding SHIFT while clicking selects all this track's audio, keeping already selected tracks selected.
+- Holding Shift while clicking the button selects all this track's audio, keeping already selected tracks selected.

 - Clicking this button will close the track, removing it from the project.

-- Clicking the track name or using SHIFT + M on the currently focused track opens the Audio Track Dropdown Menu giving options that affect this track only.
+- Clicking the track name or using Shift + M on the currently focused track opens the Audio Track Dropdown Menu giving options that affect this track only.
 Newly created tracks are named "Audio Track".
-Options in the dropdown menu include changing the name or sample rate, how the track is displayed, splitting a stereo track to single left, right or mono tracks and swapping stereo channels.
+Options in the dropdown menu include changing the name or sample rate, how the track is displayed, splitting a stereo track to single left, right or mono tracks, swapping stereo channels and changing track color.

 - Click to play just this track.
 Click again to release the button.
 Whenever playing audio, Solo takes precedence over Mute by default - the Mute buttons have no effect whilst any Solo button is down.
-There are two other options for Solo button behavior in the Tracks Preferences.
+There are two other options for Solo button behavior in the Tracks Behaviors Preferences.
 One of these is to remove the Solo button, leaving only a Mute button.
+The other is more complex suitable for people used to mixing desks, enabling multiple tracks to be "soloed" simultaneously.

 - Set the gain for this track.
 Hold down the shift key while dragging to adjust the slider in finer increments.
 Double-click the slider to bring up a window where you can make precise adjustments or enter a gain value.